foxharp/vislock/README.md

 Control physical access to a linux computer by locking all of its virtual terminals.

-physlock only allows the user of the active session (the user logged in on the foreground virtual terminal) and the root user to unlock the computer and uses PAM for authentication.
+vislock only allows the user of the active session (the user logged in on the foreground virtual terminal) and the root user to unlock the computer and uses PAM for authentication.

-physlock uses 3 mechanisms to detect the user of the active session:
+vislock uses 3 mechanisms to detect the user of the active session:

 1. Querying systemd-logind(1) or elogind(8) if compiled with either
    `HAVE_SYSTEMD=1` or `HAVE_ELOGIND=1`